Izz ad-Din al-Qassam: Relationship with local leaders

 According to Israeli historian Shai Lachman, between 1921 and 1935 al-Qassam often cooperated with Hajj Amin al-Husseini, the Grand Mufti of Jerusalem.
 They were initially on good terms, and al-Qassam's various official appointments required the mufti's prior consent.
-He suggests their cooperation increased after the 1929 riots, in which one source claims al-Qassam's men were active.
+Lachman suggests that their cooperation increased after the 1929 riots, in which one source claims al-Qassam's men were active.
 The two fell out in the mid-1930s, perhaps due to al-Qassam's independent line of activism.
 In 1933, al-Qassam sent an emissary to al-Husseini, requesting the latter's participation in a revolt against the British.
 At the time, al-Husseini refused, preferring a political solution.

-Between 1928 until his death, al-Qassam served as the president of the Young Men's Muslim Association (YMMA) in Haifa.
+From 1928 until his death, al-Qassam served as the president of the Young Men's Muslim Association (YMMA) in Haifa.
 While he focused his activism with the lower classes, his position in the YMMA afforded him access with the middle and educated classes of the city who were attracted to Hizb al-Istiqlal (Independence Party), an Arab nationalist political party.
 In particular, he developed a strong relationship with leading local party member Rashid al-Hajj Ibrahim, the previous president of the Haifa YMMA.
 A wide ideological gap between the secularist al-Istiqlal and al-Qassam was bridged by a convergence in the view that the struggle against Zionist expansion in Palestine was inseparable from active opposition to British rule.
 This view separated al-Qassam and al-Istiqlal from the mainstream political forces in Palestine at the time.
 While men from al-Istiqlal and the YMMA generally refrained from joining al-Qassam's cause, his association with them helped protect him from political figures who opposed his activism.
 His activities were also financed by several well-off businessmen associated with al-Istiqlal due to his spreading reputation.